 Your daughter’s emotions may catch you by surprise.
 One moment she feels like she can do anything.
 The next she feels like a failure.
 She’s happy, then sad, then happy again.
 She wants to cuddle, then rejects all forms of affection from you.
 Be positive and supportive.
 Like all children, she’ll need to know you’re there for her.

 Her brain is physically as large as it’s going to get, but won’t stop maturing until she’s in her 20s.
 The prefrontal cortex, which helps with impulse control and organizational skills (planning, reasoning, and problem-solving), still has years left before it’s fully developed.
 But she’s able to express her feelings and think in abstract terms now -- concepts like justice, equality, politics and civics.
 She’s better at problem-solving and logic as well.
-Though she’s thinking independently, she likes working on group projects.
+Planning and thinking of consequences may remain a challenge

 Getting More Social